TabbycatDebate/tabbycat/docs/features/breaks.rst

 `importtournament`, be sure to use the correct string (in brackets in the table).
 The rule defaults to "Standard" (``standard``).

+.. note:: The "institution cap" field was removed in Tabbycat 1.0.
+All Australs break qualification rules are now hard-coded to a cap of three teams per institution.

 2. Creating break rounds
 ------------------------